Skip to Content

 In a nutshell, pack layers for the interchangeable climates, and wear loose-fitting, light clothes that cover your shoulders, cleavage and legs.

 Kids will be fine in shorts and T-shirts.
-Ladies will feel more comfortable in long skirts, or trousers.
+Women will feel more comfortable in long skirts, or trousers.
 A light shawl is a good idea.
 Shorts are fine to wear at your accommodation.

 Volubilis